-Young Canadian women are leaving themselves vulnerable to cervical cancer because they are unaware of the benefits of vaccination and feel the cost of the vaccine is prohibitive, according to a survey of young women and mothers released today.
+Young women are leaving themselves vulnerable to cervical cancer because they are unaware of the benefits of vaccination.

 Lack of Awareness